• Skip to primary navigation

 Pumpkin Donut Recipe

 These Baked Pumpkin Donuts are easy to make and ready in 30 minutes.
 The donuts are baked (not fried) and made with simple ingredients, including a delicious cinnamon sugar coating.
-They’re a must have to make during the Fall season!
+They’re a must have to make during the Fall season (check out my other pumpkin recipes!).

 dozen of pumpkin donuts sitting on orange tablecloth